Gordon Cunningham: Storylines

 Gordon opens his own mini supermarket called Drive 'n' Buy.
 He rediscovers the joys of romance later in life, falling for the recently divorced Helen Richardson.
 When he discovers that Helen is pregnant with his child, he does the honourable thing and asks her to marry him.
 With Helen come her children, Mandy and Lewis Richardson, promoting the merging of the Cunningham and Richardson families.
-Soon, Gordon becomes "Councillor of Chester", after he beats tough competition from Tony Hutchinson and Matt Musgrove.
+Soon, Gordon becomes "Councillor of Chester", after he beats tough competition from Tony and Matt Musgrove.
 With the Richardson family comes considerable angst, culminating in Lewis's suicide, yet Gordon proves himself as the rock to his wife and together they have a son called Tom.
 Gordon began to become self-conscious.
 After he turns fifty, he begins a 'new look' to make himself look younger with the help of student, Nick O'Connor.